OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/specification.md

     conditions: {logic_expression: is_prod}
 ```

-The following non-normative and incomplete example contains the group `example_group` whose elements are the Node
-Template `prod_database` and the requirement assignment `prod_connects_to` of the node template `application`.
+However, the following group `example_group` assigns its assigned conditions to its members, i.e., the node template `prod_database` and the requirement assignment `prod_connects_to` of the node template `application`.
 In contrast to the previous example this group is not derived from `variability.groups.ConditionalMembers`.
+Thus, the presence of the node template `prod_database` depends on condition `is_prod`.

 ```yaml linenums="1"
 variability_group: